×

 Price = £85 / $99.95 / €89) and Studio ONE Professional (£344.40 / $399.95 / €389)

 An ideal choice for a beginner, with the DAW coming free with the PreSonus AudioBox iOne interface.
-Again, here is a piece of software I’ve never used, so I can’t provide much commentary on its features and usability.
+Again, here is a piece of software we’ve never used, so we can’t provide much commentary on its features and usability.

 It is very affordable and budget-friendly for absolute beginners.
 The Artist version included the excellent Pre-Sonus Audiobox iOne (£77 /$99 / €88) mentioned in my audio interfaces article.